einaralex/NumarkMixtrackQuad_Mixxx/README.md

 NumarkMixtrackQuad_Mixxx
 ========================

-Mixxx v11.1.0 mapper fo Numark Mixtrack Quad
+Mixxx v11.1.0 mapper for Numark Mixtrack Quad

 This is a work in progress.